gsanchietti/contacts-calendar-downloader/README.md

 # 3. Visit the web interface (optional)
 # Open http://localhost:5000/ in your browser for a user-friendly interface

-# 4. In another terminal, get auth URL
+# 4. Get auth URL (choose your provider)
+# For Google:
+curl http://localhost:5000/auth?provider=google | jq -r '.authorization_url'
+# For Microsoft:
-curl http://localhost:5000/auth | jq -r '.authorization_url'
+curl http://localhost:5000/auth?provider=microsoft | jq -r '.authorization_url'

-# 5. Open the URL in a browser and authorize
+# 5. Open the URL in a browser and authorize with your chosen provider

 # 6. Download contacts using the access token from step 5
 curl -H "Authorization: Bearer <access_token>" "http://localhost:5000/download/contacts?format=json" > contacts.json